 Participants must bring their own MacBook/MacBook Pro and know how to use it.
 This is not negotiable because we will be using tools optimized for macOS.
 A good Craftsman invests in his tools.
 You will be working together with instructors, mentors, and other apprentices.
 Using similar tools makes that collaboration much smoother.

 Previous apprentices at RoleModel Software include Nathaniel Talbott, Matthew Bass, Adam Williams, Michael Hale, Austin Taylor, Paul Nicholson, and others.
 Each of them have enjoyed very successful careers in software development.

 Academy graduates John Calvin Young, Christian DiLorenzo, Jeremy Walton, Amanda Simon and Kyle Smith are employed at RoleModel, delivering value to clients and continuing to grow.

-RoleModel Software's campus in Holly Springs, NC conviently located on the North side of Holly Springs, NC with a studio space specifically designed for collaboration.
+RoleModel Software's headquarters in Holly Springs, NC conviently located on the North side of Holly Springs, NC with a studio space specifically designed for collaboration.
 Our location is minutes from all the major highways used to navitgate the Triangle (Raleigh-Durham-Chapel Hill).

 We are also only a few miles from downtown Holly Springs including the Holly Springs Library and Cultural Center and a variety of recreational facilities.
-There is also brand new shopping complexing with dozens of restuarants, stores, and a movie theater.
+There is also brand new shopping complexing with dozens of restaurants, stores, and a movie theater.